Planning to take your pet on holiday outside of the UK? You’ll need a pet passport

 - Pets will NOT be able to travel for at least 3 MONTHS after the BLOOD TEST WAS TAKEN.

-- This means if you wish to be certain to travel on 30 March 2019 the rabies injection should be given no later than 28 November 2018 to allow time for these additional tests and waiting times.
+- This means with the current information we have regarding the new Brexit date, if you wish to be certain to travel on 1st November 2019 the rabies injection should be given no later than 30th June 2018 to allow time for these additional tests and waiting times.